jarvenja/raspi-welcome/README.md

 ### Linux Mint

-The script works also on most Linux distros and versions.
+The script may also work on most Linux distros and versions, but it has not been tested yet.
 Here is what it looks like on Linux Mint:

 ![Welcome Mint](snapshots/welcome-mint.png?raw=true "Running welcome.sh on Linux Mint 21.3")